hyonbokan/lithology-identification-fl/README.md

 # Lithology Identification with Federated Learning

-This repository contains the implementation of a Federated Learning approach for lithology identification using the FORCE 2020 Lithology Competition Dataset.
+This repository contains the implementation of a Federated Learning approach for lithology identification using the [FORCE 2020 Lithology Competition Dataset](https://www.sodir.no/globalassets/2-force/2020/seminars/contest-machine-learning/blog-post-litho-facies-competition-geological-summary.pdf).
 The project leverages the Flower framework for Federated Learning and XGBoost for multi-class classification.

+### `Important Warning`
+The federated learning code with Flower in this repository is deprecated.
+The framework has completely reworked the code base.
+Viewers should follow the new tutorial available at [Flower Quickstart Tutorial with XGBoost](https://flower.ai/docs/framework/tutorial-quickstart-xgboost.html).

 ## Introduction